Lala Kent And Erika Girardi Have More In Common Than You Think

 “I know this — if I was going there in a short skirt and there was a man sitting in front of me, I would do everything in my power to make sure my legs were crossed,” Dorit said.
 “Or I’d have a napkin over it or a pillow over my lap.
 I’d do something about it.”

-“Maybe Erika’s bits are available the world?”
+“Maybe Erika’s bits are available for the world?”
 Paul joked.

 “Obviously, I’m a straight male and I noticed quite early on,” he later said.
 “But I’m never going to say anything because it’s quite inappropriate.
 I was getting … embarrassed.
 I’m sitting there and I’ve got to focus and I kept looking down.
 What am I supposed to say?
 Close your legs darling, I don’t like the view?
 I didn’t mind the view!”